 Your first line of defense is to make sure criminals can’t just log into your website.
 LastPass protects your FTP, admin page and control panel logins from criminals, even if you’re working on an infected system.

-If you have a group site in which other writers may be using weak passwords and/or infected systems, it’s worth investing in an HTTP certificate.
-They’re not that expensive these days and many hosts will do all the work for you.
+Get an HTTPS certificate.
+They’re free nowadays, and many hosts will install them for you.
 These encrypt your logins, thus protecting them in a similar way to what LastPass does.

 Reputable ad networks these days do their best to screen out malware-infected ads, but no system is perfect.
-I’ve been doing this since before networks were very good at screening it out, so the following tips come from experience:
+I recommend AdThrive, Adsense, and Sovrn.
+But I’ve been doing this since before networks were very good at screening it out, so the following tips apply if you work with networks you’re not sure about:

 - Ask any ad network you’re considering working with what they do to screen out malvertising.
-If they don’t have an answer, run fast.
+If they don’t have an answer, run away.

 As I find more helpful links on this malware, I’m posting them here.